The Future of Work

 As the technology and social forces change, value chains themselves are also changing.
 Indeed, the nature of work is changing with them.

-With the rise of the platform economy, what it means to have a “job” has had to be redefined.
-Today, platforms like TaskRabbit of Lyft allow people to make some quick money on the side or, if they choose to, make it their full-time jobs.
+With the rise of the platform economy, the concept of having a “job” has had to be redefined.
+Today, platforms like TaskRabbit, Uber, Etsy, Lyft and others enable people to earn some extra money on the side or, if they choose to, make it their full-time job.

-Platforms also open up huge opportunities for new products, services, and ultimately jobs.
+Platforms open up enormous opportunities for new products, services, and ultimately jobs, but also raise questions about worker rights, benefits, and job security.
 Before car-sharing or crowdsourcing platforms became popular, few would have come up with those ideas.
-Similarly, the potential for a number of new platforms is out there, and time will tell which will bring about the biggest changes.
+Similarly, numerous new platforms are potential, and time will reveal which ones will bring about the most significant changes.
 Nevertheless, these platforms are changing the nature of work.
 They bring more possibilities and opportunities for all of us, but they also require an entrepreneurial spirit to make use of – something not everyone has developed.

 Offshoring, too, has been a hotly debated topic.
-But we could be seeing some reversal of this, many thanks to technology.
+However, we may be seeing a reversal of this, thanks in part to technology.
 Traditionally, offshoring has been linked to low-skill jobs and competitive labour forces.
-It made sense offshore if anyone can do this job and people on the other side of the world are willing to do it for 1/10th of what it would cost “here.”
+It made sense offshore if anyone can do this job, and people on the other side of the world are willing to do it for 1/10th of what it would cost “here”.

 But as low-skill jobs become automated, the need for offshoring decreases.
 If anything, there is a need for “reshoring,” as automated manufacturing and production require highly-skilled people to program, operate, and maintain machinery.

-And one of the most interesting trends related to business, and especially business management, is the increasing number of the Y-Generation population coming into leadership roles.
+One of the most notable trends in business, particularly in business management, is the growing number of Y-Generation individuals entering leadership roles.

-The Y-Generation (typically those born in the 80s and 90s) tend to be characterized as being more progressive, preferring flexible working hours, informality, and flat organizations.
+The Y-Generation (typically those born in the 1980s and 1990s) tends to be characterised as being more progressive, preferring flexible working hours, informality, and flat organisational structures.
 Whether this is good or bad, we can’t say.
 But we can say it’s different.
-Soon enough, the Y-Generation will be leading the world’s organizations.
-A tech-savvy generation that grew up in a globalized and connected world, they will have a significant influence on companies’ strategies, values, and culture.
+Soon enough, the Y-Generation will be leading the world’s organisations.
+A tech-savvy generation that grew up in a globalised and connected world, they will have a significant influence on companies’ strategies, values, and culture.

 Work and Income

 Finally, we must talk about work and income.
 We’ve written extensively on this, in several other blog posts.
-But if some of the trends above end up resulting, not in more and different jobs, but in much fewer jobs for us, we will need something else.
+However, if some of the trends above ultimately result in fewer and different jobs for us, we will need something else.
 Some have suggested a universal basic income (we talk about it here).
-Others have suggested a negative income tax (where if you earn below a certain amount, you get supplementing income from the government instead of paying taxes to them).
+Others have suggested a negative income tax (where, if you earn below a certain amount, you get a supplement from the government instead of paying taxes to them).
 Either way, a future where everyone can work and contribute meaningfully to society is far from guaranteed.
 It could mean just work.
 It could mean contributing meaningfully.
 Or both.
-But organizations across the board have to consider the implications of these scenarios and plan accordingly.
+However, organisations across the board must consider the implications of these scenarios and plan accordingly.

-Today most people believe that to get a job, they must have a degree.
+Today, most people believe that to get a job, they must have a degree.
 Or two.
 But will this still be the case in the future?
-Today, many organizations such as Google or Facebook would prefer hiring someone with proven programming skills, who perhaps already built some programs or has shown extraordinary skill, than someone who graduated with a computer science degree.
-It’s not that degrees themselves aren’t worth much anymore, or won’t in the future.
-But a rapidly-changing world puts more emphasis on skills, previous experience, and on a capacity to deal with people, network, and resolve conflict than it does on a piece of paper.
-Especially as education starts moving online, and people can learn more, faster, and better.
+Today, many organisations, such as Google or Facebook, would prefer hiring someone with proven programming skills, who has perhaps already built some programs or has shown extraordinary skill, rather than someone who graduated with a computer science degree.
+It’s not that degrees themselves are no longer worth much, or won’t be in the future.
+However, a rapidly changing world places greater emphasis on skills, prior experience, and the ability to interact with people, network, and resolve conflicts than it does on a piece of paper.
+Especially as education begins to move online, people can learn more, faster, and better.
 The inherent and perceived value of school or university degrees, therefore, is shifting.

-Finally, on the topic of work still, it would be difficult not to discuss dedication to the company.
+Finally, on the topic of work, it would be difficult not to discuss dedication to the company.
 We’ve mentioned how the Y-Generation is soon moving into leadership positions.
-But they have already moved into a lot of lower-level positions.
+However, they have already filled many lower-level positions.
 And will continue to do so.

 In some countries, especially in white-collar jobs, job-hopping is a growing trend.
-Companies have difficulties not only attracting great talent, but keeping it.
+Companies face difficulties not only in attracting great talent, but also in retaining it.
 Younger generations spend less time in the same company than their parents did.
 This presents new challenges for companies, from training to motivating.

 But motivation (and dedication at work) isn’t a problem for younger generations.
 In fact, not long ago, a low of 15% of German workers reported being dedicated to their work.
-This may be due to several factors, such as work conditions, misguided reward and incentive systems, and poor leadership.
-Whatever the case, job satisfaction, both to attract and keep good employees, will continue to be an important topic of discussion.
+This may be due to several factors, including work conditions, misguided reward and incentive systems, and ineffective leadership.
+Whatever the case, job satisfaction —both in attracting and retaining good employees —will continue to be an important topic of discussion.
 So there is some hope for the future of work (satisfaction).

 The Future of Work

-In this article, we have gone through the future of work as seen through 4 different prisms.
-While we can’t know for sure what will happen, it’s important to keep an eye on trends and developments that will shape its future.
+In this article, we have examined the future of work through four different prisms.
+While we cannot know for sure what will happen, it’s essential to monitor trends and developments that will shape its future.

 This article is based on our work on the Futures of Work radar.
-Get more exclusive content by applying for a free trial and get access to leading futurist content here.
+Get more exclusive content by applying for a free demo and get access to leading futurist content here.

 RELATED